Testing Is a Social Activity — Not a Solo Act

 I didn’t bring in a process.

-I didn’t make a test plan document.
+I didn’t write a test plan.

 I didn’t pitch automation tools.